LiveOrDevTrying/IdentityServer4-Angular-.NET-5-WebAPI-Boilerplate/README.md

       ```

 3. **Verify URIs point to Https**
-    * By default, all URIs in the solution will point to HTTPS endpoints.
-If these have changed but you wish to re-enable HTTPS, the following locations should be checked:
+    * By default, all Uris in the solution will point to Https endpoints.
+If these have changed but you wish to re-enable Https, the following locations should be checked:

-      * In the Angular CLI webapp, go to src -> app -> **app.component.ts**.
-At line approximately 21, change the issuer to the https endpoint:
+      * In the [Angular CLI](https://cli.angular.io/) webapp, go to src -> app -> `app.component.ts`.
+At line approximately 21, change the `issuer` to the https endpoint:

         ``` ts
           authConfig: AuthConfig = {